21 Gaussian models

 which you can read as: “reaction times are distributed according to a Gaussian distribution with mean \(\mu\) and standard deviation \(\sigma\)”.
 So the research question above is about finding the values of \(\mu\) and \(\sigma\).

-For illustration’s sake, let’s assume the sample mean and standard deviation are also the population \(\mu\) and \(\sigma\): \(Gaussian(\mu = 1010, \sigma = 318)\).
-Figure 21.1 shows the empirical sample probability distribution (in grey) and the theoretical sample probability distribution (in purple) based on the sample mean and SD: in other words, the purple curve is the density curve of the probability distribution \(Gaussian(1010, 318)\), We have seen earlier that the sample mean and SD of the RTs from the mald data are biased, due to uncertainty and variability.
+For illustration’s sake, let’s assume the sample mean and standard deviation are also the population \(\mu\) and \(\sigma\): \(Gaussian(\mu = 1010, \sigma = 318)\) (we calculated these in Chapter 11).
+Figure 21.1 shows the empirical probability distribution (in grey, this is a density curve calculated with kernel density estimation) and the theoretical probability distribution (in purple) based on the sample mean and SD: in other words, the purple curve is the density curve of the theoretical probability distribution \(Gaussian(1010, 318)\).
+We know by now that any sample mean and SD is biased, due to uncertainty and variability.
 What we are really after is the values of \(\mu\) and \(\sigma\) which are the mean and standard deviation of the Gaussian distribution of the population of RTs in auditory lexical decision tasks.
 In other words, we want to make inference from the sample to the population of RTs.

 Code